amrlabib/javascript-essentials/context.md

 #### Example 6.3:

-Notice the difference between `call` and `apply` is just how they accept arguments after this object.
+Notice the difference between `call` and `apply` is just how they accept arguments after passed `this` object.

 ```javascript